patrikduch/brainsoft-be-task/README.md

 <p>Test are important and if time allows it, we'd like to see some test coverage.</p>

+Extended with pokemon evolution functionality.
+Each pokemon may or maynot have the evolutions phases (concept of levelling up, if the pokemon cannot evolve anymore - no evolutions are present.)

 ## Domain

 Evolution -> Creature M:N